nquiroa/Globetrotter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Shoutout to Ahmed, Morgan and Larnelle for being a great help throughout the whole unit!
+As well as to Devarsh, he not only was a great instructor but also gave me very insightful feedback on both my presentation skills and project that I will definitely take and incorporate in the future.